-Any Job Center employee wanting further information concerning this Plan may contact the Equal Opportunity Officer (EO) via e-mail at lengelhardt@scwib.org.
-Program Applicants may contact the EO at the email: lengelhardt@scwib.org or by calling 417-257-2630 or MO Relay 711 This Plan shall be distributed to all Job Center staff upon issuance, and annually thereafter.
+Anyone wanting further information concerning this Plan may contact the Equal Opportunity Officer (EO) via e-mail at lengelhardt@scwib.org.
+Program Applicants may contact the EO at lengelhardt@scwib.org or by calling (417) 257-2630 or MO Relay 711.

+This Plan shall be distributed to all Job Center staff upon issuance, and annually thereafter.
 They also will be posted on SCWIB website www.scwib.org.
 This Plan will be provided in alternative formats when requested from the EO by, or on behalf of, any program applicant or participant.